Monte Hellman: Career

 In 2006, he directed "Stanley's Girlfriend", a section of the omnibus horror film Trapped Ashes.
 Hellman's section of the film was presented by the Cannes Film Festival that year out of competition as an "Official Selection," and Hellman was named president of the festival's "Un Certain Regard" jury.

 At the 2010 Venice Film Festival, he was awarded a special career prize.
 Later in the year he completed a new feature film, the romantic noir thriller Road to Nowhere, which competed for the Golden Lion at the 67th Venice International Film Festival.

 As of 2011, he taught with the Film Directing Program at the California Institute of the Arts.

 Death

-Hellman sustained a fall at his home on April 19, 2021.
+Hellman fell at his home on April 19, 2021.
 In critical condition, he died the next day at the Eisenhower Medical Center in Rancho Mirage, California, at the age of 91.